Birds really have it made. They’ve got beaks, feathers, nests—everything an animal could possibly want. Some of them can even fly.

 Navitat is the posterchild for ziplines in Asheville, assumable because their name is a tad more unique than all the rest.

-Those who which wish to embark on a jaunt above Navitat’s slice of pristine forest shall have to choose between their Treetop Tour—a series of ziplines, bridges, a sprint of rappelling, and incongruously, a spiral staircase—or their Mountain Tour—3 side by side “racing” style ziplines, presumably for challenging your friends and family to an antigravitational competition in the vein of Phantom Menace.
+Those who which wish to embark on a jaunt above Navitat’s slice of pristine forest shall have to choose between their Treetop Tour—a series of ziplines, bridges, rappelling, and a spiral staircase—or their Mountain Tour—three side by side “racing” style ziplines, presumably for challenging your friends and family.
 Alternatively, one may opt to engage in both tours in a single day with the “Ultimate Adventure Package,” which is just as impressive as it sounds.

-Avian hatchlings cannot fly until they’ve grown up somewhat; ziplines in Asheville often place similar strictures upon human hatchlings.
+Avian hatchlings cannot fly until they're grown; ziplines in Asheville often place similar strictures upon human hatchlings.
 In contrast, Adventure Center of Asheville places its focus on the unfledged, opening its doors to children as young as four years of age.

-If one wants to avoid heights altogether, one may also ride along a bike park spread across the same environs.
-As much as Adventure Center of Asheville emphasizes family outings, it also emphasizes economy—its among the least expensive ziplines in Asheville.
+As much as Adventure Center of Asheville emphasizes family outings, it also emphasizes economy.
+Its among the least expensive ziplines in Asheville.

 On the Map: “Center of Asheville,” is quite suitable for this one.
 Its close enough to downtown to not warrant any disclaimer on travel time.